minagawah/express-react-svelte-webcomponent/README.md

 ### Overview

-Up to 2019, as many of us work in monolithic frontend projects, and our professional hunch tells us that we need more flexible way of making changes to hundreds of components everyday.
+As we enter 2020, many of us work with monolithic frontend projects, and our professional hunch tells us that we need flexibility as we make changes to hundreds of components we deal with everyday.
-So, it was quite natural for us to observe the rise of *micro frontends* as to satisfy our demands.
+So, it was quite natural for the dev community to observe last year the growing trends of having *micro frontends* as to satisfy the mentioned urge.

 One solution would be to have pages using different frameworks.
 In this project, we have multi-compiler configurations for Webpack